Timinator2000/Algorithm_X/12 - your turn/04 - tetris floor.md

 If you use Algorithm X, it will be just part of a fairly complex solution.
 You will need to implement several clever problem-space reduction techniques.
 The test cases are well designed, and they will lead you down a path that might seem to always end in a timeout.
 Use the early test cases to make sure you have a strong Algorithm X setup.
 The later test cases will then come down to finding ways to make the problem easier before asking Algorithm X to find solutions.

-I am no 100% convinced Algorithm X is the best way to approach this puzzle, but it is doable.
+I am not 100% convinced Algorithm X is the best way to approach this puzzle, but it is doable.
 I will avoid any spoilers and leave it at that.